stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 came to common ears only as strange cadence and obscure melody.

-For a week the strange seamen lingered in the taverns and traded in the bazaars of Celepha&iuml;s, and before they sailed Carter had taken passage on their dark ship, telling them that he was an old onyx-miner and wishful to work in their quarries.
+For a week the strange seamen lingered in the taverns and traded in the bazaars of Celephaîs, and before they sailed Carter had taken passage on their dark ship, telling them that he was an old onyx-miner and wishful to work in their quarries.
 That ship was very lovely and cunningly wrought, being of teakwood with ebony fittings and traceries of gold, and the cabin in which the traveller lodged had hangings of silk and velvet.
-One morning at the turn of the tide the sails were raised and the anchor lifted, and as Carter stood on the high stern he saw the sunrise-blazing walls and bronze statues and golden minarets of ageless Celepha&iuml;s sink into the distance, and the snowy peak of Mount Aran grow smaller and smaller.
+One morning at the turn of the tide the sails were raised and the anchor lifted, and as Carter stood on the high stern he saw the sunrise-blazing walls and bronze statues and golden minarets of ageless Celephaîs sink into the distance, and the snowy peak of Mount Aran grow smaller and smaller.
 By noon there was nothing in sight save the gentle blue of the Cerenerian Sea, with one painted galley afar off bound for that cloud-hung realm of Serannian where the sea meets the sky.